Robert Farndale

 1841

-In the 1841 Census, Hannah Farndale (Robert’s wife) is shown living at Tate Hill, Whitby, independently, aged 83, with Ann Harland, 14, a female servant.
-This was after Robert had died.
+In the 1841 Census, Hannah Farndale, Robert’s widow, lived at Tate Hill, Whitby, independently, aged 83, with Ann Harland, 14, a female servant.